 An inbuilt pulse grip monitor lets you track your heartbeat

-Foam covered multi-grip handlebars are comfortable to hold
+The foam-lined multi-grip handlebars are comfortable to hold

-Self-levelling pedals with adjustable straps provide safe, slip-free workouts
+Self-leveling pedals with adjustable straps provide safe, slip-free workouts

 - Quick & Easy assembly

 Assembling the bike is a straightforward process, taking most people around thirty minutes using the easy to understand instructions and tools provided

 Rollers on the front base facilitate the relocation of the bike if this is required

 The ProGear 225 folds small enough to store in most closets